-You can apply for units in a Fund by completing the relevant Application Form (currently found at the back of the PDS and online when available) and returning it to us with the required payment.
-You can make a standing application for units, which means you apply for units in a Fund or Funds for an amount per frequency option that you choose, by direct debit, without filling out a new Application Form.
+The easiest way for individual and joint investors to apply for units in a Fund is by completing an online application.
+Otherwise, all investors can currently apply for units in a Fund by completing the relevant Application Form (currently found at the back of the PDS and online when available) and returning it to us with the required payment.
+You can make a standing application for units, which means you apply for units in a Fund or Funds for an amount per frequency option that you choose, by direct debit or bill payment, without filling out a new Application Form.